Xyaneon/NCBI-FASTA-Grabber/README.md

 ## Technical Details ##

 This utility requires Python 2.7 to run, and makes use of the [NCBI eUtilities][2] and [Pyperclip][3].
-Tested on Windows 8.1 and elementary OS Freya Beta 1.
+Tested on Windows 8.1, Ubuntu 14.04 LTS and elementary OS Freya Beta 1.

 This is my submission for Homework 1 for MCS 5603 Intro to Bioinformatics, Fall 2014 at Lawrence Technological University.
 Written in Python, and hosted on GitHub with Professor Miller's permission.